List of Hollyoaks characters introduced in 2024: Jeremy Blake

 Jeremy "Jez" Blake, portrayed by Jeremy Sheffield, is introduced as the long-lost twin-brother of deceased Patrick Blake, who was also portrayed by Sheffield.
 Jez, along with mother Martha (Sherrie Hewson), are set to make their debuts in spring 2024.
 Their casting and characters details were announced on 3 May 2024.
 Sheffield, who knew he would be introduced back into Hollyoaks later in the year, did not know he would play a new character.
 Delighted at the news, he stated: "I'm so excited to be back in the village and have the opportunity to play a great new character, Jez might be Patrick's twin but he couldn't be more different; he's charming, enigmatic, complex and full of mystery.
 Working with the wonderful Sherrie Hewson means we get to explore even more of the famously twisted Blake family secrets."

 Teasing the upcoming plot, executive producer Hannah Cheers added: "To be a Blake, you must be clever, captivating and charming on the outside… and calculating, cold and cynical on the inside, with a family dynasty so rich in history, it should come as no surprise that there are still many secrets to be uncovered.
 But for Sienna, Dilly, Liberty and Maxine, what happens next is not what anyone could have expected…."

+Jeremy's serial killer plot received a "Best Soap Storyline" nomination at the 2025 Digital Spy Reader Awards.